cocos/cocos-docs/en/animation/animation-clip.md

 2. Click the button that appears on the right.
 3. Select Migrating data.
 4. Change the path to `/New Node/test` and press enter.

----

-Continue on to read about [Animation Curves](animation-curve.md).